iShares Transportation Average ETF Sees Unusually High Options Volume (BATS:IYT)

-iShares Transportation Average ETF (BATS:IYT) was the recipient of some unusual options trading on Tuesday.
-Investors bought 2,026 put options on the company.
-This is an increase of approximately 335% compared to the average daily volume of 466 put options.
+iShares Transportation Average ETF (BATS:IYT) was the target of some unusual options trading activity on Tuesday.
+Stock traders acquired 2,026 put options on the stock.
+This is an increase of 335% compared to the typical volume of 466 put options.

-Several hedge funds and other institutional investors have recently made changes to their positions in IYT.
-Sterling Financial Planning Inc. purchased a new position in iShares Transportation Average ETF during the fourth quarter worth about $25,000.
-Proequities Inc. raised its position in iShares Transportation Average ETF by 288.0% during the 1st quarter.
-Proequities Inc. now owns 97 shares of the exchange traded fund’s stock valued at $25,000 after purchasing an additional 72 shares during the last quarter.
-NEXT Financial Group Inc bought a new position in iShares Transportation Average ETF during the 1st quarter valued at approximately $30,000.
-RMR Wealth Builders purchased a new position in shares of iShares Transportation Average ETF during the 1st quarter worth approximately $32,000.
-Finally, Capital Directions Investment Advisors LLC grew its holdings in shares of iShares Transportation Average ETF by 100.0% during the 4th quarter.
-Capital Directions Investment Advisors LLC now owns 160 shares of the exchange traded fund’s stock worth $36,000 after acquiring an additional 80 shares during the period.
+Hedge funds have recently modified their holdings of the company.
+Sterling Financial Planning Inc. bought a new position in iShares Transportation Average ETF during the fourth quarter worth about $25,000.
+Proequities Inc. increased its holdings in shares of iShares Transportation Average ETF by 288.0% during the 1st quarter.
+Proequities Inc. now owns 97 shares of the exchange traded fund’s stock worth $25,000 after acquiring an additional 72 shares during the last quarter.
+NEXT Financial Group Inc bought a new stake in iShares Transportation Average ETF in the 1st quarter valued at $30,000.
+RMR Wealth Builders acquired a new stake in iShares Transportation Average ETF during the 1st quarter valued at $32,000.
+Finally, Capital Directions Investment Advisors LLC lifted its holdings in iShares Transportation Average ETF by 100.0% during the 4th quarter.
+Capital Directions Investment Advisors LLC now owns 160 shares of the exchange traded fund’s stock valued at $36,000 after purchasing an additional 80 shares during the last quarter.

+Shares of IYT stock opened at $260.74 on Wednesday.
+The company has a fifty day moving average price of $269.21. iShares Transportation Average ETF has a one year low of $157.65 and a one year high of $206.73.

 iShares Transportation Average ETF (the Fund), formerly iShares Dow Jones Transportation Average Index Fund, is an exchange-traded fund (ETF).
 The Fund seek investment results that correspond generally to the price and yield performance, before fees and expenses, of Dow Jones Transportation Average Index.